rwehresmann/farma_alg_reborn/README.md

 # Description

-FARMA-ALG it is an app for teaching algorithms, focused in error mediaton between teachers and students.
+FARMA-ALG-REBORN it is an app for teaching algorithms, focused in error mediaton between teachers and students.
 We belive that the error is part of the learning process and should not be ignored.
 However, it is not unusual to see classes with a lot of students and only one teacher to handle with them.
-Specially when it envolves programming, think in the quantity of output errors generated in a class: it is impracticable to a teacher analise all these outputs.
+Specially when it envolves programming, thinking in the quantity of output errors generated in a class: it is impracticable for a teacher analise all these outputs.

-So FARMA-ALG it is a tool to automatically save and analise these outputs, calculating the error similarity, exposing to the teacher the error cases pedagogically more relevant to the class.
+So FARMA-ALG-REBORN it is a tool to automatically save and analise these outputs, calculating the error similarity, exposing to the teacher the error cases pedagogically more relevant to the class.

 ## More about